centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-hpe-primera-restapi.md

 ## Compatibility

-This connector should be compatible with the following products.
+This connector is designed to be compatible with the following products.

 | Product     | Model        | Versions |
 |-------------|--------------|----------|